Moquz27/calc2_q2/README.md

 - `surface_plot.py`: main terminal program.
 - `design_n_algorithm/`: detailed design and algorithm explanation in English and Vietnamese.
 - `outputs/`: stores generated plot images and input records.
+- `j4f_advance/`: store GUI version python script, as sane as CMD script but it has GUI

 ## 3. Requirements